rskwan/rskwan.github.io/_posts/2016-06-01-berkeley-tea.md

 ## Not Recommended

-Common reasons: too artificial, too bland, too milky (for milk teas), too sugary, or too close to better alternative (which I have listed when possible).
+Common reasons: too artificial, too bland, too milky (for milk teas), too sugary, or too close to a better alternative (which I have listed when possible).

-* _723 Tea Station_: Walk to Sharetea.
+* _723 Tea Station_: Walk to Sharetea (it's really close).
 * _Boba Ninja_: Walk to Sharetea (or Sweetheart for the cheap PMT).
 * _Bobo Drinks_: Walk to Asha.
 * _Bubble Tea Share Time_: Walk to Asha.